-In accordance with NH RSA 674:71-73 and NH RSA 674:59, the purpose of this ordinance is to expand the mix of affordable housing opportunities throughout the Town by permitting the creation of secondary dwelling residences as an accessory use to existing single-family detached dwellings while maintaining the visual and functional character of single-family residential neighborhoods, and to provide "reasonable and realistic opportunities for the development of Workforce Housing" for the following reasons:
+In accordance with NH RSA 674:71-73, The purpose of this ordinance is to expand the mix of affordable housing opportunities throughout the Town by permitting the creation of secondary dwelling residences as an accessory use to existing single-family detached dwellings while maintaining the visual and functional character of single-family residential neighborhoods for the following reasons:

-- There is a growing need for more diverse affordable housing opportunities for the citizens of New Hampshire. - II.
+- I. There is a growing need for more diverse affordable housing opportunities for the citizens of New Hampshire. - II.
 Demographic trends are producing more households where adult children wish to give care and support to parents in a semi-independent living arrangement. - III.
 Elderly and disabled citizens are in need of independent living space for caregivers. - IV.
-There are many important societal benefits associated with the creation of accessory dwelling residences, including: - (a) Increasing the supply of affordable housing without the need for more infrastructure or further land development. - (b) Benefits for aging homeowners, single parents, recent college graduates who are saddled with significant student loan debt, caregivers, and disabled persons. - (c) Integrating affordable housing into the community with minimal negative impact. - (d) Providing elderly citizens with the opportunity to live in a supportive family environment with both independence and dignity.
+There are many important societal benefits associated with the creation of accessory dwelling residences, including: - (a) Increasing the supply of affordable housing without the need for more infrastructure or further land development. - (b) Benefits for aging homeowners, single parents, recent college graduates who are saddled with significant student loan debt, caregivers, and disabled persons. - (c) Integrating affordable housing into the community with minimal negative impact. (d) Providing elderly citizens with the opportunity to live in a supportive family environment with both independence and dignity.